-Asset Allocation Committee met monthly until July, reviewed rolling twelve month cashflow forecasts and arranged a borrowing facility to ensure the Trust would have sufficient cash flow without realising equity and property at below market value.
+Asset Allocation Committee reviewed rolling twelve month cashflow forecasts.
+A borrowing facility is in place to ensure the Trust would have sufficient cash flow without realising equity and property at below market value.

-All staff were able to work remotely ensuring that grants continued to be paid including £1.5 million to London Community Response Fund, the COVID relief fund.
+All staff were able to work remotely when needed ensuring that grants continued to be paid including £1.5 million to London Community Response Fund, the COVID relief fund.